-The DCH Office of Performance, Quality and Outcomes (Now renamed "Performance & Care Management Office")
+The DCH Office of Performance, Quality and Outcomes

-The Performance and Case Management Office oversees the effective implementation of the HCBS QI strategy and is responsible for monitoring the quality of HCBS' programs, following a continuous quality improvement process.

-The objectives of Office are:
+The PQO Unit oversees the effective implementation of the HCBS QI strategy and is responsible for monitoring the quality of HCBS' programs, following a continuous quality improvement process.
+The objectives of PQO Unit are:

-- To conduct quality monitoring of HBCS programs and services to ensure compliance with Federal and State regulations and performance measures - To use data analysis to measure effectiveness of program design and operations - · To recommend strategies for Continuous Quality Improvement - To establish a quality improvement focus within HCBS based on the Six Waiver Assurances: - · Level of Care - Qualified Providers - Service Plan - Health and Welfare - Financial Accountability - · Administrative Authority - To support HCBS administration and management in development and implementation of policies and protocols to achieve desired outcomes - To oversee the development of system wide quality and performance improvement training for staff, providers and participants - To annually assess the effectiveness of the Quality Improvement Program and report the results to the Quality Review Committee - To work effectively with other internal and external stakeholders, other State Agencies, contracted consultants, the Quality Review Committee, and other individuals or entities regarding Quality Management activities.
+• To conduct quality monitoring of HBCS programs and services to ensure compliance with Federal and State regulations and performance measures

+- To use data analysis to measure effectiveness of program design and operations

+- To recommend strategies for Continuous Quality Improvement

+- To establish a quality improvement focus within HCBS based on the Six Waiver Assurances:

+- Level of Care

+- Qualified Providers

+- Service Plan

+- Health and Welfare

+- Financial Accountability

+- Administrative Authority

+• To support HCBS administration and management in development and implementation of policies and protocols to achieve desired outcomes

+• To oversee the development of system wide quality and performance improvement training for staff, providers and participants

+• To annually assess the effectiveness of the Quality Improvement Program and report the results to the Quality Review Committee

+• To work effectively with other internal and external stakeholders, other State Agencies, contracted consultants, the Quality Review Committee, and other individuals or entities regarding Quality Management activities.

-Performance and Case Management work consists of quantifying, analyzing, trending, and making initial recommendations regarding priorities and specific quality improvements to HCBS systems, and then monitoring system improvement changes for effectiveness.
+PQO Unit's work consists of quantifying, analyzing, trending, and making initial recommendations regarding priorities and specific quality improvements to HCBS systems, and then monitoring system improvement changes for effectiveness.
 These efforts are undertaken in collaboration with HCBS staff.
-Recent example of this is inclusion of HCBS performance measures in the overall Medicaid Agency Quality Improvement Plan.

 The DCH Medicaid Policy Unit has developed a liaison position which will function within the Waiver Program team.
-The role of the Compliance Specialist is to coordinate data collection from various sources, manage collection of the performance measures deliverables in collaboration with DBHDD, collect and review reports generated by the Medical Management Agency, and work internally with the DCH Office of Performance to recognize and analyze trends and patterns in the data.
+The role of the Compliance Specialist: Quality Improvement staff member is to coordinate data collection from various sources, manage collection of the performance measures deliverables in collaboration with DBHDD, collect and review reports generated by the Medical Management Agency, and work internally with the DCH Office of Q, P & O to recognize and analyze trends and patterns in the data.
 The staff member will design baseline indicators for tracking improvement and work with Waiver Program Specialists in any policy or procedural changes or other remediation strategies.